 Make a Goopy Paste

-I have gotten many ink stains and even black motor oil out of a new winter white slacks with this combination.
+I have gotten many ink stains and even black motor oil out of new winter white slacks with this combination.
 Make a paste out of Oxi-Clean (now a couple of other companies are making this chlorine free product) and apply directly to the stain and rub it well.
 If the stain is breaking up and coming out, rinse and repeat until the stain is gone.
 If the stain does not appear lighter, then apply "Goo Gone" in addition to the Oxi-Clean paste and rub in.
 The stain will disappear!
 It may take a couple of applications of the Goo Gone and be sure to rub it in well into the stain, but I can promise the stain will come out!
-Goo Gone is available at most grocery stores now, at some of the dollar stores and at mass merchandisers such as K-Mart and Walmart
+Goo Gone is available at most stores now.

 It works miracles on grease, chewing gum on/in bedding, what stickers leave behind on painted walls and clothing, crayon marks and tape.

 Try Crystal Wash.
 1000 loads of laundry - no detergents, no dyes, no chemicals, no perfumes.

 I don't know if it will work after going through the dryer, but ink can be removed with milk.
 Pour a small amount of milk in a bowl.
 Rinse area in the milk.
 The milk will get inky.
 Pour it out and repeat with a fresh bowl of milk.
 Repeat till no more ink comes out.
 Rinse in cold water then wash as usual.
 I have used this method for years and it works.

 - Find out if the stain remover pens really work

 - Get rid of ink spots in your dryer